What Is the Purpose of First Quarter Finance?

 Zillow February 2015

 Advertisers have no influence on our content.
 If a company is represented in an article, they earned the mention; they did not ask or pay for it.
-We do not accept guest articles, sponsored posts, or any other content created outside of the FQF staff.
-The content goes from us to you.
+We do not accept guest articles, sponsored posts, or any other content pitched or created outside of the FQF staff.
+Despite receiving requests for such every single day.
+FQF content goes from our expert staff to you.
 No one in-between.
-Though we do accept reader article requests if there’s something you’d really love to see us cover.
 We take pride in our work.
 You can trust that FQF content is genuine and not made to manipulate the user.
+Yes, we have display ads but those pay for the content without manipulating the content.
+Websites without display ads are almost always monetizing by letting corporations influence the content.
+“Buy from xyz company because they are the best ever and we are saying that because they are paying us but we try to hide that fact!”
+That’s a conflict of interest and erodes editorial integrity.
+We would never sacrifice your trust.

-Articles are updated frequently and on a schedule to ensure accuracy.
-Date Published or Date Last Updated is displayed at the top of each article.
+Articles are updated frequently and on a schedule to retain accuracy.
+Either Published or Date Last Verified & Updated is displayed at the top of every article.
+Comments are dated as well.

 For more information, please see our Editorial Policy.